 Places to see in Tirana.

 Of course, this blog will start with Scanderbeg Square because the heart of Tirana is located right in this part of the city.
 Scanderbeg Square is a cultural monument that withholds in its heart the monument of the Albanian National Hero.
-Also, Scanderbeg Square is a meeting point for people, culture and for festivals and concerts.
-Also, in the winter is the home of wooden cottages where you can find from souvenirs to food and drinks.
+Also, Scanderbeg Square is a meeting point for people, culture, and for festivals and concerts.
+Also, in the winter is the home of wooden cottages where you can find souvenirs, and food and drinks.

-Underneath the square there is an interconnected piping system which creates small pools of water running sideways to cool off the big square full of tiles during the hot summer days.
+Underneath the square, there is an interconnected piping system that creates small pools of water running sideways to cool off the big square full of tiles during the hot summer days.
 The Square itself consists of tiles that come from every city in Albania.
 And the other part of the Square remains green for the whole year.

 The National History Museum

 This museum is the largest in Albania, and it helps you understand Albanian History.
 This is why the museum deserves to be one of the first on top places to visit in Tirana.
 The museum is divided into rooms where you can see historical events from medieval times until today.